 The listed toxins can be found in common items that you use on an everyday basis such as salmon, bug sprays, fruits, vegetables, peanuts, alcohol, plastic wrap, plastic bottles, deodorants, cleaning fluids, air fresheners, floor insulation, and drinking water.
 Contact CleanTek Water Solutions to discuss clean water management and risks.

 Some of the health risks associated with the toxins we mentioned that could be found in your home can be as minor as skin rashes, headaches, dizziness, sore throats, skin irritation, and fatigue, or as major as cancer, reactive airways dysfunction syndrome, birth defects, kidney and liver damage, heart disease, diabetes, and Multiple Sclerosis.

 Some of those health risks might not seem like a big deal and you would rather continue using a certain household cleaner with horrid fumes and hazard symbols, just keep in mind some could cause cancer are scary enough to make you second think the food you eat and the air you breathe.

 In order to avoid the health risks we mentioned as much as possible we suggest avoiding processed foods, use only natural cleaning products and test your tap water.
-If you're in the market to buy a new house (let's say in Calgary for example,) then you should also ask your real estate agent what home inspector in Calgary they recommend to search the property to see what potentially dangerous toxins and pollution are found.
+If you're in the market to buy a new house then you should also ask your real estate agent what local home inspector they recommend to search the property to see what potentially dangerous toxins and pollution are found.